-BEST MANUAL JAR OPENERS:
+BEST MANUAL JAR OPENERS: which one to get?

 All manual handheld devices improve the grip or increase both grip and leverage for the hand that is turning the lid.